LucasMatuszewski/AI-DEV-Agents-Comparison/README.md

    - `chatgpt-o1-copy-paste` compares "traditional" ChatGPT + VSCode (copy/paste) & SuperMaven autocomplete & Continue

 4. Folder structure:

    - `/public/images` contains Edukey logo, favicon and hero image in 2 sizes and in JPG and WebP format.
    - `.env` contains database connection string (you have `example.env` file to copy and rename).
    - `/locales` folder with empty `en.json` and `pl.json` files.

+5. MongoDB Validation Schema: See [MongoDB-Validation.md](MongoDB-Validation.md) file for the MongoDB validation schema for the `waiting-list` collection.

 ## Action Plan